What is Disney Plus?

 At $6.99/mo., the Disney plus price point is positioned competitively among other streaming services.
 Netflix is $2/mo. more for a basic package and Hulu is $5/mo. more for an ad-free subscription.
 The exclusive library of shows and movies suitable for entire families make the Disney Plus price fair for the service.
 It’s yearly subscription for $69.99 provides some savings if it’s an essential streaming service for your home.

 Unlike Hulu and Amazon Prime Video, Disney Plus does not offer premium add-on content.
 However, the Disney Plus bundle makes up for the missing premium titles.
 For $12.99/mo. you get Disney+ ad free, Hulu’s ad-supported library, and ESPN+, which totals to $17.97/mo. when purchased separately.
 From sports fans, to teens and adults, you’re guaranteed to find something for everyone.

 Before signing up for the bundle, take some time to consider which shows and movies are most important for your home.
-Check out what Disney Plus is all about before committing to a subscription by taking advantage of its 7 day free trial.
+Check out what streaming with Disney Plus is all about before committing to a subscription by taking advantage of its 7 day free trial.
 Keep in mind, the Disney+ bundle does not offer a free trial.
 However, Hulu offers a 30-day free trial for their on-demand library.
 Remember to cancel Hulu’s free trial if you decide to bundle with Disney Plus.